 We developed a series of text messages aimed at 1) reminding clients to make payments after a missed payment and 2) encouraging them to reach out if they could not make the payment.

 The messages were carefully designed to convey empathy and support for clients.
 Through user testing, we fine-tuned the language and tone to ensure that clients did not feel judged for missing a payment.
 To promote additional trust, we added personalized elements, such as the client’s name and the amount due.
-During user testing, clients confirmed that the text messages were helpful, given how easily they sometimes missed payments.
+During user testing, clients confirmed that the text messages were helpful, given how it was sometimes easy to miss payments.
 They also appreciated the clickable payment links and easy ways of getting in touch that simplified the process of taking action.

 Recognizing that many clients who missed a payment were unaware of available resources, we designed a behaviorally informed email and landing page to highlight options in a clear, actionable way.
 The revised communications made client options visible and concrete, helping clients determine next steps without having to rely on memory or skim a long document.
 Each button linked to a website where clients could make a payment or directly contact the CCA.